 Polypropylene (PPRC) pipes

 This kind of pipe shall be used for drinking water systems in the buildings.
 The installation, material and fittings shall be compatible with TS 9937 and international requirements.
-The Contractor shall provide the material catalogues with related standards to the ’s approval.
+The Contractor shall provide the material catalogues with related standards to the Project Manager’s approval.

 PVC and PP pipes